64nYm3d3/CheatSheet/Networks/Basics.md

 * They can filter the network based on Layer 3 information such as an IP address

 Functionally in your network they do this...
-* Packet Switching
+* Packet Switching (transmitting data via an addressed packet)
-* Packet filtering
+* Packet filtering (controlling access to a network based on IP address of source and destination) *packet filtering is botha tool and a technique that is a basic building block of network security*
 * Internetwork communication
 * Packet Selection